 - Bit numbering.
-32-bit registers in the PowerPC architecture (e300) are numbered 0-31; the same registers in Power ISA (e500) are numbered 32-63.
+32-bit registers in the PowerPC architecture (e600) are numbered 0-31; the same registers in Power ISA (e500) are numbered 32-63.
 Any 32-bit registers that are defined as 64-bit registers in the Power ISA are treated as the lower word of the 64-bit versions.
 These include the GPRs, save/restore registers, and all registers that can hold addresses (such as the count and link registers). - Register files.
 These sets of registers hold operands for computational, load, and store instructions.
 The architecture defines the following register files: - General-purpose registers (GPRs).
 All cores implement GPRs.

 The SPE uses the 32-bit GPRs extended to 64-bits.
-GPRs are often used to generate the - effective address for instructions that access memory (because GPRs are used to hold addresses, 64-bit implementations require 64-bit GPRs).
-The e300 cores implement 32-bit GPRs.
-On the e300, these bits are numbered 0-31. - See Section 5.1, "Register File Comparison." - Floating-point registers (FPRs).
-All cores that support the Power Architecture model base category floating-point instructions implement the FPRs, but the e500v1 and e500v2 do not. - Instruction-accessible registers-Registers such as the condition register (CR), the floating-point status and control register (FPSCR), and some SPRs are accessed as side effects of executing certain instructions.
-All processors implement CRs, but processors that do not support FPRs also do not support the FPSCRs or floating-point functionality defined in the CR. - Special-purpose registers (SPRs)-On-chip registers that are part of the processor core.
+GPRs are often used to generate the effective address for instructions that access memory (because GPRs are used to hold addresses, 64-bit implementations require 64-bit GPRs).
+The e600 cores implement 32-bit GPRs.
+On the e600, these bits are numbered 0-31.

+See Section 5.1, "Register File Comparison."

+- Floating-point registers (FPRs).
+All cores that support the Power Architecture model base category floating-point instructions implement the FPRs, but the e500v1 and e500v2 do not. - Vector registers (VRs).
+The AltiVec instruction set implemented on the e600 uses VRs which are not supported on e500 cores. - Instruction-accessible registers-Registers such as the condition register (CR), the floating-point status and control register (FPSCR), and some SPRs are accessed as side effects of executing certain instructions.
+All processors implement CRs, but processors that do not support FPRs also do not support the FPSCRs or floating-point functionality defined in the CR.
+Likewise, e500 cores do not support VRs. - Special-purpose registers (SPRs)-On-chip registers that are part of the processor core.
 Although the basic set of SPRs is implemented across all cores, some SPRs may not be implemented on all cores, or may have different meanings relative to the core or to the device into which the core is integrated.
 Always check the register summary chapter in the SoC reference manual for the most specific information.